DavidNemeskey/debug_pytorch_lm/README.md

 There are two discrepancies between the implementation in Zaremba (2014) and the official example:

 1. The learning rate schedule is different: in the code, it is driven by the validation error, while in the paper, there is a fixed LR decay.
 1. The loss in the example is averaged along both the batch and time dimensions.
-However, the proper BPTT loss is summed along the time dimension.
+However, the proper BPTT loss is summed along the latter.
 1. The sentences in the data are not shuffled.

 The (pytorch) code in this repository is basically the copy of the official example, with the first two items above changed to reflect the implementation in the paper.
 The last difference is left as-is, because it is easy to account for (it results in better perplexities scores by approximately 5-10 point).
-Also there are a few other changes:
+There are a few other changes:

 1. LSTM has been implemented from scratch (note that its input is batch size x time steps as in TensorFlow);
 1. Only the small model is implemented.

-With this, the loss at `LR == 1.0` actually blows up; making it smaller has strange effects, but even with the optimal LR it **does not** arrive at the right numbers.
+With this, the loss at `LR == 1.0` actually blows up.
+Choosing the optimal learning rate is only possible via a full parameter sweep (see below), but with it the model [**does** arrive at the right numbers](logs/pytorch.log).

 ## Comparison with TensorFlow

 The repository includes an implementation of the small model in TensorFlow.
 Similarly to the pytorch version, LSTM has been implemented from scratch, with the same formula as in pytorch.
-The TF script **does** reproduce the numbers in the paper (or rather it would, if the sentences were be shuffled).
+The TF script [reproduce the numbers in the paper **with a wide range of learning rates**](logs/tf.log) (or rather it would, if the sentences were shuffled).

 The package also includes tests to prove that the two implementations (TF vs PT) are equivalent.
-Also, the two Zaremba scripts allow the saving / loading of parameters, so it is possible to test the two implementations with exactly the same weights.
+Also, the two Zaremba scripts allow the saving / loading of parameters, so it is possible to test the two implementations with exactly the same initial weights.

 ## Numerical instability